vicraj/ATC-ML-CYBER/source/machine_learning/README.md

 Guide in order to manipulate machine learning script.

+How to Run:

+1. Download from Github
-First make sure that the location of the training and testing data sets are correct corresponding to your instance via your download location.
+2. First make sure that the location of the training and testing data sets are correct corresponding to your instance via your download       location.
+(MLScript.py file)
+3. Run using PyCharm.

 Alterations: